are-one/are-one/README.md

 ### Hi there 👋 :smile: I'm Arwan
 <p>
   I'm a student who still needs to learn a lot about programming.
 I am a full stack engineer and try to continuously improve my skills.
-I live in Konawe, Indonesia
+I live in Kendari, Indonesia
 </p>

 > <i>" Keep learning ✌ "</i>